conda/conda/docs/source/intro.rst

 Directory Structure
 -------------------

-The Anaconda installation has the following directory structure:
+The conda system has the following directory structure:

 **ROOT_DIR**
-    The directory that Anaconda was installed into; for example, */opt/Anaconda* or *C:\\Anaconda*
+    The directory that Anaconda (or Miniconda) was installed into; for example, */opt/Anaconda* or *C:\\Anaconda*

     */pkgs*
         Also referred to as *PKGS_DIR*.
-This directory contains exploded packages, ready to be linked in Anaconda environments.
+This directory contains exploded packages, ready to be linked in conda environments.
         Each package resides in a subdirectory corresponding to its canonical name.

     */envs*
-        The system location for additional Anaconda environments to be created.
+        The system location for additional conda environments to be created.

     |   */bin*
     |   */include*